 An accessible van doesn’t live up to its name if you don’t have a reliable way to get in and out of it!
 The design of BraunAbility’s sliding door system is another example of how we go the extra mile to ensure the greatest reliability and usability.

-Accessible vehicles need to be designed to manage a heavier weight capacity, especially the suspension system.
+Accessible vans need to be designed to manage a heavier weight capacity, especially the suspension system.
 We make sure our suspension not only handles extra weight, but makes the ride as comfortable as possible.

-BraunAbility spends time and money up front to design an electrical system that is reliable and easy to service, saving you time, money, and frustration in the long run.
+BraunAbility designs an integrated electrical system that is not only reliable, but also easy to service, saving you time, money, and frustration.

-Every accessible vehicle manufacturer must cut through the vehicle frame in order to lower the floor.
-The way each company chooses to join the new lowered floor to the main vehicle frame during the conversion process is how you measure quality in the conversion.
+The way in which an accessible vehicle manufacturer chooses to join the new lowered floor to the main vehicle frame during the handicap conversion process is a strong indicator of quality in the handicap van conversion.

-Now, you are equipped with the information you need to make an informed purchase decision.
 Your mobility freedom is precious, and it's important to work with a company that believes this, too.
-Stop into your local dealer to ask questions and to see these vehicles in person.
+Stop into your local dealer to ask questions and to see these wheelchair conversion vans in person.